Halle train collision: Train services disrupted

-Immediately after the accident, all rail traffic was suspended on lines 96 (Brussels–Quévy), 94 (Halle–Tournai), 26 (Halle–Schaarbeek) and HSL 1.
+Immediately after the crash, all rail traffic was suspended on lines 96 (Brussels–Quévy), 94 (Halle–Tournai), 26 (Halle–Schaarbeek) and HSL 1.
 Consequential disruptions were expected throughout much of Wallonia (southern Belgium) and in a more limited fashion also in Flanders (northern Belgium).
 It took two to three days to recover human remains and perform necessary investigative acts, and a few additional days to repair the damage to adjacent tracks so those could be taken into service again.
 During those days, alternative bus services were provided between Halle station and Brussels-South station.
 After the damage to the adjacent tracks and overhead wiring was repaired, limited service could resume on those tracks.

 Because line 96 is also used by international high-speed trains leaving from Brussels for France and the United Kingdom until they can enter HSL 1 in Halle, international traffic was suspended as well and remained suspended through Tuesday 16 February.
 Thalys, a high-speed operator built around the line between Paris and Brussels, had to divert four of its high-speed trains in the area at the time to alternative stations.
 It cancelled all of its services, including trains to Amsterdam and Cologne.
 A limited Thalys service between Brussels and Paris resumed on the evening of 16 February, with trains leaving from Brussels passing on the single usable track at Buizingen, while trains from Paris were diverted via Ghent.
 Thalys services between Brussels and Cologne resumed on 17 February.
 Other TGV services from France to Brussels terminated at Lille-Flandres, just before the Belgian border and the last station before Brussels-South that can accommodate high-speed trains in normal service.

 Eurostar, which operates services through the Channel Tunnel to the United Kingdom, cancelled all its services to and from Brussels but continued to operate its services between London and Paris and between London and Lille, the latter with delays.
 A skeleton service of three Eurostar trains a day in each direction between London and Brussels resumed on 22 February.
 The trains were diverted via Ghent, lengthening travel time.
-The full timetabled service resumed on Monday 1 March, two weeks after the accident.
+The full timetabled service resumed on Monday 1 March, two weeks after the crash.

-According to data from Infrabel, the accident caused 1,109 trains to be completely cancelled between 16 February and 2 March and 2,615 trains to be partially cancelled between 16 February and 11 March.
-The accident was also responsible for a total of 41,257 minutes (± 688 hours) of delays between 16 February and 19 March.
+According to data from Infrabel, the crash caused 1,109 trains to be completely cancelled between 16 February and 2 March and 2,615 trains to be partially cancelled between 16 February and 11 March.
+The crash was also responsible for a total of 41,257 minutes (± 688 hours) of delays between 16 February and 19 March.
 All service disruptions were ultimately resolved on 19 March.

 Spontaneous strike

-Further disruption was also caused on 16 February when train personnel staged an unofficial strike in protest of what they called "deteriorating working conditions", which they said could lead to accidents such as the one in Buizingen.
+Further disruption was also caused on 16 February when train personnel staged an unofficial strike in protest of what they called "deteriorating working conditions", which they said could lead to crashes such as the one in Buizingen.
 The largest impact was in Wallonia, and international train traffic was also affected.